Havana in 3 Days

 Parque John Lennon

-We return to Havana with one last stop at John Lennon Park, where a statue of John Lennon sits on the end of a bench.
-There is a man on hand to ‘lend’ a pair of Lennon’s iconic glasses, so you can take a selfie with the former Beatle.
+We return to Havana with one last stop at the Parque John Lennon, where a statue of the famous Beatle sits on the end of a bench.
+There is a man on hand to ‘lend’ a pair of Lennon’s iconic glasses, if taking a vaguely matching glasses selfie rocks your boat.

 Parque John Lennon